RedHatInsights/ubi-hive/README.md

 # ubi-hive

+2021-12-14 update: The image here was converted to a standalone metastore with the postgres jdbc interface.
+The new standalone images will include `metastore` in their tag name.

 Docker Image build of Hive from RHEL UBI base image.
 This includes mysql, postgresql jdbc interfaces.

 # Workflow